 Part 12 and Ministry of Municipal Affairs (MMA) Supplementary Standard SB-10 of the 2012 Building Code outline the energy and water efficiency requirements for both Part 3 buildings and for Part 9 non-residential buildings.

-New requirements in SB-10 come into effect on January 1, 2017 that will result in a 13% improvement over current energy efficiency measures.
-Additionally, the MMA has revised the options applicants can use to demonstrate compliance with the requirements of SB-10.
-While the revised compliance options are included in the January 1, 2017 version of SB-10, a grace period will be granted for permit applications submitted prior to January 1, 2018.
-This will allow applicants to follow the compliance options provided for in Divisions 3 and 5 of the September 14, 2012 version of SB-10.
+New requirements in SB-10 came into effect on January 1, 2017 that will result in a 13% improvement over previous energy efficiency measures.
+The Ministry of Municipal Affairs has revised the options applicants can use to demonstrate compliance with the requirements of SB-10, as detailed in the December 22, 2016 version of SB-10.
+Note that as of January 1, 2018, the previous version of SB-10, dated September 14, 2012, is no longer applicable and may not be used for demonstrating compliance.

 The Energy Efficiency Design Summary (EEDS) forms outline the compliance options available to designers and list the documentation required to be submitted for each of the particular options.
 The following is a list of documentation that must be submitted regardless of selected compliance option: